 The goal of Phase I is to adapt a portion of the site into a LEED-certified commercial village with a wide variety of tenants, and to prepare the necessary infrastructure to surround the building with an urban business/industrial park.
 The adaptation of this existing structure (~61,000 square feet) will create work spaces at accessible rental rates for approximately 100 businesses, including light-industrial, administrative, artisanal, maker and creative enterprises.
 This building also will become a public space for various community functions.

 The first phase also includes developing the necessary road, sewer, storm-water management, landscaping and pedestrian-oriented infrastructure—including a spur to the future Atlanta BeltLine and additional access points to and from the Pittsburgh neighborhood—across about 15 acres of the site.
 This infrastructure will serve three adaptable pad-ready sites for future businesses interested in establishing in Pittsburgh Yards.
-A large, natural-turf green space will also be created, along with a business-centric area that features repurposed shipping containers for work spaces and storefronts.
+A large, natural-turf green space, the James Bridges Field, is also being created, along with a business-centric area that features repurposed shipping containers for workspaces and storefronts.

 The first phase of redevelopment is anticipated to cost approximately $26 million.